omerbustun/keep-active/README.md

 See [docs.rs/keepawake](https://docs.rs/keepawake) for library crate documentation and usage.

 ## Completions
-Use: `keepawake --completions <SHELL>` to generate a completion script, you will have to install it as appropriate for the specific shell you are using.
+Use: `keep-active --completions <SHELL>` to generate a completion script, you will have to install it as appropriate for the specific shell you are using.

 ## Notes